GoogleContainerTools/kpt-functions-catalog/examples/istioctl-analyze/README.md

 ```

 The error comes from the httpbin-gateway resource in
 `configs/example-config.yaml`.
-Fix the error and rerun the command.
-This will
+Uncomment the servers section in that file to
-return success (no output).
+fix the error and rerun the command.
+This will return success (no output).